Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Introduction

-The traffic matrix is an important kind of network-wide traffic data and has complex characteristics.
-The baseline of a traffic matrix should capture the common patterns among traffic flows, and be stable against the disturbance of large anomalies.
-Principal Component Analysis (PCA) was used for traffic matrix analysis in \cite{Lakhina_2004}, and showed the low-rank nature of the baseline (i.e. the deterministic) component, but it performed poorly in the presence of contamination by large anomalies \cite{Rubinstein_2009}.
-Recently, the Robust Principal Component Analysis (RPCA) theory \cite{Ma_RPCA1} has attracted wide attentions.
-Supposing a low-rank matrix is contaminated by a sparse matrix whose non-zeros entries may have large magnitudes, Candes et al. \cite{Ma_RPCA1} presented a robust matrix decomposition method named Principal Component Pursuit (PCP), and proved that under surprising board conditions, PCP could recover the low-rank matrix with high probability.
-Following this exact "low-rank and sparsity" assumption, Bandara et al. \cite{Bandara_2011} proposed the Robust BaseLine (RBL) method, and argued that RBL performs better than several existing traffic baseline methods.
+The baseline of a traffic matrix captures the common patterns among OD flows, and it should be stable against the disturbance of anomaly traffic.
+The Principal Component Analysis (PCA) was used for traffic matrix analysis first in \cite{Lakhina_2004}, and showed the low-rank nature of the baseline (i.e. the deterministic) traffic component, but it performed poorly when the traffic matrix contains large anomalies \cite{Rubinstein_2009}, \cite{Wang_2012}.
+Recently, the Robust Principal Component Analysis (RPCA) theory \cite{Ma_RPCA1}, which focus on recovering the low-rank matrix contaminated by the sparse matrix whose non-zeros entries may have large magnitudes, has attracted wide attentions.
+Candes et al. \cite{Ma_RPCA1} presented the Principal Component Pursuit (PCP) method, and proofed that it could recover the low-rank matrix accurately under very board conditions.
+Interestingly, the empirical characteristics of the traffic matrix are close to the structural hypotheses of the RPCA theory, since the trends of different OD flows, which are highly correlated, fit for the low-rank hypothesis, and the network anomalies, which rarely appear in time, fit for the sparse hypothesis.
+Inspired by this fact, Abdelke et al. \cite{Abdelke_2010} first adopted the PCP method for network traffic analysis, while their work mainly considered the anomaly detection problem.
+Later, Bandara and Jayasumana \cite{Bandara_2011} proposed the Robust BaseLine (RBL) scheme, which was also based on PCP and followed the exact "low-rank and sparsity" assumption, and they argued that RBL performs better than several existing traffic baseline schemes.